utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 <!-- - MAVROS by default publishes information at a very low rate, or not publishes them at all.
 We can enable data streams, and set the publish rate by running `rosservice call /mavros/set_message_interval TOPIC_ID DESIRED_RATE` in the third terminal.
 Topic IDs can be found [here](https://mavlink.io/en/messages/common.html).
 For example, if we want to publish odometry (pose) at 100 Hz then we can run `rosservice call /mavros/set_message_interval 331 100` where 331 is the ID for odometry.  -->

-4. To verify, we can check the publishing rate by running `ros2 topic hz /mavros/odometry/in` in the another terminal.
-You can also use RViz to visualize the vehicle pose.

 **IMPORTANT:** The pose reported by the motion capture system depends on the markers mounted on the quadrotor.
 It is IMPERATIVE that the motion capture estimates be **aligned** with quadrotor body frame: If the quadrotor is manually moved forward, the pose reported by motion capture system should change accordingly (`translation.x` field of `/vicon/ROB498_Drone/ROB498_Drone` should increase).
 Similarly roll, pitch, and yaw angle changes need to be verified by manually moving the quadrotor.

 ## Use Realsense T265 Tracking Camera For Pose Estimation